dzaky2636/prog-fund-materials/Mission 1, Algorithmic Nexus.md

 - **DISPLAY/OUTPUT** - showing on screen
 - **WRITE** - writing to storage devices
 - **PRINT** - sending to printer

+### Understanding DECLARE vs SET

+**DECLARE** and **SET** serve different purposes and cannot be used interchangeably:

+**DECLARE:**
+- Used ONLY at the beginning of pseudocode/flowcharts
+- Establishes a variable's existence and data type
+- Format: `DECLARE variable_name AS data_type`
+- Used once per variable to "introduce" it to the algorithm
+- Think of it as "registering" the variable before use

+**SET:**
+- Used anywhere in the algorithm for value assignment
+- Assigns or changes values in existing variables
+- Format: `SET variable_name = value` (equivalent to `=` assignment)
+- Can be used multiple times throughout the algorithm
+- Think of it as "filling" the variable with data

+**Standard Data Types for DECLARE:**
+- `STRING` - for text values ("Hello", "John Doe")
+- `INTEGER` - for whole numbers (1, 100, -5)
+- `REAL` - for decimal numbers (3.14, 98.6, -2.5)
+- `BOOLEAN` - for true/false values
+- `CHARACTER` - for single characters ('A', 'x', '5')

 Think of this like learning basic military commands before specialized operations.
 We build your understanding in layers, just as real cadets master fundamentals before advanced protocols.
 This isn't changing the rules—it's expanding your operational vocabulary as your skills develop!